-- When was the last time you did what you enjoy most for as long as you wanted?
+- When was the last time you did what you enjoyed most for as long as you wanted?

 - What stops you from doing the things you enjoy most (or used to do)?

-- When did you feel your best both in terms of how you look and how you physically feel?
+- When did you feel your best both in terms of how you look and physically feel?
 What do you think has changed from then to now?

 - What other things have you tried that have failed you?

-By asking these relevant questions you not only gain a true understanding of how they feel, but when combined with a descriptive health history, what they will identify with or what will validate value and success.
-Often what we feel is success isn’t perceived the same by our clients (For example, weight loss clients who don’t lose 10lbs in the first week.
-No one should but many are disappointed because traditional weight loss says otherwise.
-Or the client you’ve worked with for months that can finally perform a proper air squat and can’t understand why you’re so excited.)
+By asking these relevant questions, you gain a proper understanding of how they feel and, when combined with a descriptive health history, what they will identify with or what will validate value and success.
+Often what we think is a success isn’t perceived the same by our clients (For example, weight loss clients who don’t lose 10lbs in the first week.
+No one should, but many are disappointed because traditional weight loss says otherwise.
+Or the client you’ve worked with for months can finally perform a proper air squat and can’t understand why you’re so excited.)

 Learn to associate your technical knowledge in a manner that identifies with the answers to the above questions, leaving Mary Jane Consumer feeling confident about her success rather than self-conscious about her lack of understanding.

 Point #2) Demonstrate how you will identify progress and why that’s important.